captmicr0/xenium-programmer/README.md

 New smaller size board is less wasteful and has on-board buttons that actually work with the new script!
 LEDs are connected to different GPIOs than the original board, so the old script will not work properly.
 Plug the RPI and the OpenXenium modchip into their respective headers, and run the new script.
+The DETECT LED below the OpenXenium outline will turn on when a modchip is inserted.

 ### Raspberry PI:
 - This has only been tested on PI Zero W so far.